How many private renters are there in Hounslow?

 That’s a lot.
 I guess that means a lot of private renters have to claim housing benefit to stay alive then?

-Yes, over 7,000 people in Hounslow claim housing benefit to help cover their private rents.
+Yes, over 7,000 people in Hounslow claim housing benefit to help cover their private rents in 2015.
+We don’t have more recent data but the current figure is expected to be higher.

 And does housing benefit cover it?

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
 The monthly LHA in Hounslow depends on which part of the borough you live in.
 To view maps of these different areas, click here.
-In 2021, the different rates are:
+As of 1 April 2024, the different rates are:

 Inner West London